ctdk/goiardi/docs/dependencies.rst

 Dependencies
 ============

-Goiardi currently has nine dependencies: go-flags, go-cache, go-trie, toml, the mysql driver from go-sql-driver, the postgres driver, logger, go-uuid, and serf.
+Goiardi currently has ten dependencies: go-flags, go-cache, go-trie, toml, the mysql driver from go-sql-driver, the postgres driver, logger, go-uuid, serf, and msgp.

 To install them, run: